core-wg/senml-spec/draft-ietf-core-senml.md

 ## Sensor Streaming Measurement Lists (SensML) {#sec-sensml}

-In some usage scenarios of SenML, the implementations MAY store or transmit SenML in a stream-like fashion, where data is collected over time and continuously added to the object.
+In some usage scenarios of SenML, the implementations store or transmit SenML in a stream-like fashion, where data is collected over time and continuously added to the object.
 This mode of operation is optional, but systems or protocols using SenML in this